Richard FitzJames: Origins

 Born about 1442, he was the son of John FitzJames (died 1476), who lived at Redlynch in Somerset, and his wife Alice Newburgh.
-The judge, Sir John FitzJames was his nephew.
+The judge Sir John FitzJames was his nephew.

 Career

-He was principal of St Alban Hall, Oxford from 1477 to 1481 and Vice-Chancellor of Oxford University in 1481 and 1491.
+He was principal of St Alban Hall, Oxford from 1477 to 1481, and Vice-Chancellor of Oxford University in 1481 and 1491.

 He was nominated to the see of Rochester on 2 January 1497 and consecrated on 21 May 1497, being translated to the see of Chichester on 29 November 1503.
 He was translated from Chichester to the see of London about 5 June 1506.

 He died in London on 15 January 1522, and was buried in a tomb he had prepared for himself in the nave of Old St Paul's Cathedral, with his arms being depicted on the ceiling.
 During his life he had co-founded a school in his native Somerset, now known as King's School Bruton, which he remembered in his will dated 11 April 1518.

+Steyning Screen

+He probably commissioned wooden panelling, originally for the Bishop of London's Palace at Fulham, which, eventually, became a screen now displayed in the Parish Church of St Andrew and St Cuthman in Steyning, West Sussex.
+It commemorates the wedding of Henry VIII and Catherine of Aragon, bearing the Royal Arms and Catherine's pomegranates, as well as Richard FitzJames Coat of Arms and the date 1522.
+It is suggested that it would be an embarrassment after the divorce and so it was removed from Fulham Palace.